GarveyCalvin/GCJson/README.md

 You can use It convert json to dictionary or json to array.
 Or dictionary to json or array to json.

 It's a good small tool.
 Only have a swift file.
+It is created in swift v1.2.

 ##Usage